Homes for Sale in American Canyon, CA

 With 77% of residents owning their home, Niche.com classifies American Canyon as a sparse suburb.
 While there are rental properties available, expect most real estate listings to be single-family homes.

 Likewise, expect to pay a premium if you wish to live in this coveted community.
 As of 2020, Realtor.com puts the median listing price in American Canyon at around $540,000 — more than double the national average.
-Compared to property prices in Napa or San Francisco, however, that’s considered a steal.
+However, compared to the prices of real estate properties in Napa or San Francisco, that’s considered a steal.
 The higher than average price tag is partially offset by the area’s higher median income, which stands at $81,000.

 Single-family homes dominate the property listings in American Canyon, and there’s a variety of architectural designs to choose from, including farmhouse, Cape Cod, Mediterranean, Craftsman, and various contemporary styles.
 The higher valued homes are often found in gated communities, where residents enjoy a quiet neighborhood and family-friendly amenities.